|

 Weyl knew as well as anyone that we

-cannot know who we are and where
+cannot know who we are and where we are going unless we know how we got

-we are going unless we know how we got here.
-“All history in the proper sense,”
+here.
+“All history in the proper sense,” he reminded us,

-he reminded us, “is concerned with the development of one singular phenomenon:
+“is concerned with the development of one singular phenomenon:

 human civilization on earth” (1).
-What it takes to do history, he adds, is not
+What it takes to do history, he

-Interpretation “springs from the inner awareness and knowledge of myself.
+interpretation.
+Interpretation “springs from the inner awareness

-Therefore the work of a great historian depends on the richness and depth of his
+depends on the richness and depth of his own inner experience.”

-distinguished historian Jack Hexter: “If you would read history, write
+Jack Hexter: “If you would read history, write

 history.”
-Participation is as necessary for understanding, Weyl recognized, as
+Participation is as necessary for understanding, Weyl

 understanding is for participation.